autocore-ai/AutowareAuto/README.md

 ## Documentation

-The latest documentation corrsponding to the ``master`` branch can be found here: https://autowareauto.gitlab.io/AutowareAuto/
+The latest documentation corresponding to the ``master`` branch can be found here: https://autowareauto.gitlab.io/AutowareAuto/